pbfrandsen/PWS-472-Labs/Lab 7- PCA admix.md

 ```
 ### 5. Run Admixture analysis with `NGSAdmix`

-`NGSAdmix` is now part of the `ANGSD` package and can perform admixture analysis using the beagle file of genotype likelihoods that you generated in step 2. `cd` into your jobs directory and create  a job file with the following commands.
+`NGSAdmix` is now part of the `ANGSD` package and can perform admixture analysis using the beagle file of genotype likelihoods that you generated in step 2.
+Create  a job file with the following commands.
 The parameter that you need to think about here is `K`, which as you learned in the lecture is the number of ancestral populations.
 Since we have two populations in this dataset, one from Venezuela and one from Guyana, we will set `K` to 2.
 ```
 source ~/groups/fslg_pws472/.bashrc
 conda activate angsd
-NGSadmix -likes ../angsd/PCA.beagle.gz -K 2 -o ../angsd/siskin_admix -P $SLURM_NPROCS
+NGSadmix -likes PCA.beagle.gz -K 2 -o siskin_admix -P $SLURM_NPROCS
 ```
 When the job is finished, you will have a couple of new files in the `angsd` directory. `siskin_admix.fopt.gz` is a gzipped file that contains the estimated allele frequencies for each population for each locus. `siskin_admix.qopt` contains the estimated admixture proportions for each individual.

 ### 6. Create simple admixture plot
 Now we will create a simple admixture plot using our results from `NGSadmix`
-Copy the script, `admix_plot.r` from `~/groups/fslg_pws472/nobackup/archive/lab7/scripts/admix_plot.r` to your `angsd` directory.
+Check that you have the script, `admix_plot.r` from in your `angsd` directory or copy it from `~/groups/fslg_pws472/nobackup/archive/lab7/angsd/`.
 Make sure that `siskin_pop.txt` is still in your directory.
 This is another fast script, which is fine to run with `qrsh`.
 ```
 conda activate r